Skip to content

 $converter = DjotConverter::withSignificantNewlines();

-// Without escaping - creates a list
+// Without escaping - two markers form a list

 $result = $converter->convert("Price:

-- 10 dollars");
+- 10 dollars

-// Output: <p>Price:</p><ul><li>10 dollars</li></ul>
+// Output: <p>Price:</p><ul><li>10 dollars</li><li>5 cents</li></ul>

-// With escaping - literal text
+// With escaping - literal text (first marker neutralized)

 $result = $converter->convert("Price:

-\\- 10 dollars");
+\\- 10 dollars

-// Output: <p>Price:<br>- 10 dollars</p>
+// Output: <p>Price:<br>- 10 dollars<br>- 5 cents</p>

 Common escapes: